nice-game-hints/machinarium/outskirts/lostdog/plunger.md

 order: 10
 ---

-The dog is in plain view near the building you emerged from.
-Clicking it gives our protagonist the idea to grab it with a plunger-gun.
+The dog you're looking for is in plain view near the building you just exited.
+Click the dog, and our protagonist will get the idea to grab it with a plunger-gun.

 # Where will I find one?
 The criminal gang we've been dealing with seems to have all kinds of gadgets.
-Maybe they have a plunger-gun in storage?
+They probably have a spare gun in their storage area.

-# What kind of storage?
+# Storage area?
+Where?
 While escaping the jail earlier, you got a broom from a storage room near the cells.
 That might be a good place to start.

 # Locked!